AgencyFit Institute

 What AgencyFit produces

-AgencyFit is not only a philosophy.
-It is a document-driven methodology that produces practical outputs to support analysis, alignment, and decision quality without publicly disclosing the full proprietary internal mechanics.
+AgencyFit is a document-driven methodology that produces structured outputs to support evaluation, alignment, and decision quality.
+These artifacts improve visibility without requiring full methodological depth.

 Capability Discovery Report

-A structured public artifact for documenting capability reality, ownership readiness, and visible institutional constraints.
+A structured artifact for documenting capability reality, ownership readiness, and visible institutional constraints.

 Workflow Surface Map